-While during research for my upcoming Monsters and Mysteries of Maryland bonfire storytelling events at Soleado Lavender Farm, I discovered that the Poolesville area has a ton of haunted history that is interesting but didn’t fit with my storytelling plan.
+Back in 2018, while during research for my Monsters and Mysteries of Maryland bonfire storytelling events at Soleado Lavender Farm and my Historic Medley District Haunted History walking tour, I discovered that the Poolesville area has a ton of haunted history that is interesting but didn’t fit with my storytelling plan.

 Poolesville and its surrounding areas are rich in layers of history and form a significant portion of Montgomery County’s Agricultural Reserve.
 Folklore is a fantastic way to learn more about history and the world around us and this part of Maryland is a beautiful area to explore.

 I was grateful to the people in and around Poolesville who told me local ghost stories via Facebook and I wanted to share what I discovered with the community.
 Of course I could have done a blog post to share this info. but I’d been wanting to try podcasting for a while and thought this would be a great opportunity to do a trial podcast.
 Additionally many people said they were interested in a Poolesville ghost tour so I thought it’d be cool to set up the podcast as a driving tour.